Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Inefficiency

 The last class of instances for which an NE is guaranteed to exist includes games with a global priority list, and is denoted by $\G_4$.
 It is easy to verify that for this class, the only NE profiles are those produced by List-Scheduling algorithm, where the jobs are considered according to their order in the priority list.
 Different NE may be produced by different tie-breaking rules.
-Thus, the equilibrium inefficiency is identical to the approximation ratio of LS \cite{doi:10.1137/0209007}.
-Since the analysis of LS is tight, this is also the PoS. \begin{theorem} For the min-makespan objective, PoS$(\G_4)=$PoA$(\G_4)=\Theta(m)$. \end{theorem}
+Thus, the equilibrium inefficiency is identical to the approximation ratio of LS, as analyzed in \cite{10.1145/167088.167248}.
+The tie-breaking in an execution of LS can be controlled by adding some high priority jobs with very small processing times.
+Thus, since the analysis of LS is tight \cite{10.1145/167088.167248}, it is easy to show that the PoS is $\Theta(\log{m})$ as well. \begin{theorem} For the min-makespan objective, PoS$(\G_4)=$PoA$(\G_4)=\Theta(\log{m})$. \end{theorem}

 For the sum of completion times objective, we note that the proof of Theorem \ref{thm:EqInef2} for two related machines uses a global priority list.
-The analysis of the PoA is independent of the number and delays of machines. \begin{theorem} For the sum of completion times objective, PoA$(\G_4) = \Theta(n)$ and PoS$(\G_4) = \Theta(n)$. \end{theorem}
+The analysis of the PoA is independent of the number and speeds of machines. \begin{theorem} For the sum of completion times objective, PoA$(\G_4) = \Theta(n)$ and PoS$(\G_4) = \Theta(n)$. \end{theorem}